pythonanywhere/flask-tutorials/tutorial-2.md

 So that's a dictonary that maps from the username to the user object for three users.
 Why a dictionary rather than a simple list?
 It's because Flask-Login needs to be provided with a function that, given a unique ID (as returned by the `get_id` method on a `User` object) returns the associated `User` object.
-Let's add that, just after the dictionary:
+Which means we need an easy way, given a username, to return the associated user -- Python's dictionary class is ideal for that, so let's add the function, just after the dictionary:

     @login_manager.user_loader
     def load_user(user_id):
         return all_users.get(user_id)

-Now we've set things up so that Flask-Login is properly configured, so now let's use it.
+Now we've set things up so that Flask-Login is properly configured, so let's use it.
 Change the `login` view so that it looks like this:

     @app.route("/login/", methods=["GET", "POST"])